Mud Meal Update

-My solution was to break out my heavy duty protein shake mixture and make a protein shake, with a lot more water.
-The best way to mix is to add a little water, pour in the powder, and finish off the mixture with more water, and then, shake vigorously!
+My solution was to break out my heavy-duty protein shake mixture and make a protein shake with much more water.
+The best way to mix is to add a little water, pour in the powder, finish the mixture with more water, and shake vigorously!
 I found the protein shake MUCH better than the mud.
 There were still clumps I could not break up, but the beverage was pretty good.
 I don’t like overly sweet protein shakes, and the Original Flavor is definitely NOT sweet.
 As a matter of fact, many people will probably want to add a little sweetener.
-I really enjoyed the nutty, cinnamon flavors.
+I enjoyed the nutty cinnamon flavors.

-I knew the Chocolate was a darker more bitter chocolate as I opened and sniffed.
+As I opened and sniffed, I knew the Chocolate was a darker, more bitter chocolate.
 The texture was virtually the same as the Original.
 “Hints of Chocolate” were included in the description, but I did not notice any in the smell of the mixture.

 The ingredients were identical to the Original Flavor.
-The only ingredients that were not the same was Cocoa Powder.
+The only ingredient that was not the same as Cocoa Powder.

 Eating the Mud

 The Chocolate Mud was a little too bitter for me.
 Mixing the powder provided the same experience as the Original Flavor.
 It was much better as a beverage than the gooey mud.
 If I chose to carry the Chocolate powder, I would probably add sweetener and Nido.
-That is completely a personal preference though.
+That is entirely a personal preference, though.

 Mud Meals, as intended, are thick, and I prefer them as a protein drink.
-The Chocolate was too bitter, but I ended up enjoying the Original Flavor.
-I finished off the Original, and will probably end up purchasing more, as it is better than my current protein shakes.
-Keep in mind, they are NOT sweet.
+The Chocolate was too bitter, but I enjoyed the Original Flavor.
+I finished off the Original and will probably purchase more, as it is better than my current protein shakes.
+Keep in mind they are NOT sweet.
 If you want sweetness, you will need to add it yourself.